tshepang/blog/content/Robin Hood: Prince of Thieves (1991).md

 categories = ['movies']
 +++

-It isn\'t aging well and has nothing going for it: not it\'s story, it\'s performances, or its direction.
-It\'s formulaic as hell, and humor doesn\'t work.
-Being led by an extremely uninteresting Kevin Costner as title character doesn\'t help.
+It isn't aging well and has nothing going for it: not it's story, it's performances, or its direction.
+It's formulaic as hell, and humor doesn't work.
+Being led by an extremely uninteresting Kevin Costner as title character doesn't help.